 Menopause is bound to happen.
 The question is when?
 Women feel the onset of menopause around the ages of 40 to 58 (the average age being 51) according to the North American Menopause Society.
 However, recent studies have illustrated some key lifestyle choices that could lead to an earlier onset of menopause.
 This early onset has larger implications than a decreased duration of your menstrual cycle.

 Research has shown that women who undergo menopause earlier are at a higher risk for depression, dementia, osteoporosis, heart disease and stroke.
-Here are five risk factors for early onset menopause.
+Here are five causes of early menopause.